1926 Columbia Lions football team

 The 1926 Columbia Lions football team was an American football team that represented Columbia University as an independent during the 1926 college football season.
 In its second season under head coach Charles Crowley, the team compiled a 6–3 record and outscored opponents 144 to 73, with four shutouts.
-The team played its home games at Baker Field in Upper Manhattan.
+The team played home games at Baker Field and the Polo Grounds in Upper Manhattan.